knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-validation.md

 # Embedded Form Validation with @Valid

 We've got more work to do!
 So head back to `/admin/genus`.
-Leave the "Years Studied" field empty for one of the `GenusScientist` forms.
+Leave the "Years Studied" field empty for one of the `GenusScientist` forms and submit.

 Explosion!

 > UPDATE genus_scientist SET years_studied = NULL

-Except that this field is not allowed to be null in the database.
+This field is not allowed to be null in the database.
 That's on purpose... but we're missing validation!
 Lame!

 But no problem, right?
 We'll just go into the `Genus` class, copy the `as Assert` use statement, paste it into `GenusScientist` and then - above `yearsStudied` - add